vercre/vc/docs/src/using/issuance/index.md

 specification, the [vercre-vci](https://github.com/vercre/vercre/tree/main/vercre-vci)
 library provides an API for issuing Verifiable Credentials.

-The specification defines an API for Credential issuance provided by a Credential Issuer.

 The API is comprised of the a set of endpoints, called in sequence to issue a Credential.
 The sequence is determined both by the flow used to initiate the issuance process as well as such things as whether the issuer defers Credential issuance.